-All our MFM specialists have birthing privileges at the UM Prince George's Hospital Center, which means they have access to its fully equipped Labor & Delivery suites and Level III NICU.
+All our MFM specialists have birthing privileges at the UM Prince George's Hospital Center, which means they have access to its fully equipped Labor & Delivery suites and Special Care Nursery.
 Direct access to the hospital center's resources affords our MFM specialists more options when it comes to helping at-risk mothers carry and deliver healthy babies.

 In addition to working with the obstetricians employed by UM Capital and the UM Capital Region Health Medical Group, our MFM specialists are available as a resource to area obstetricians when they have a complicated patient who may a little extra care during her pregnancy.

 We treat a variety of pregnancy-related conditions such as:

 - High-risk pregnancies, medical complications

 - High-risk pregnancies, obstetric complications

 - Pregnancy-associated hypertension

 - Rh sensitization